-• March 1st
+· March 1st

-TYPES OF AWARDS
+TYPES OF FINANCIAL AID

 Saint Martin's University is part of the Federal Direct Loan Program.
-Students may apply for Federal Direct Loans to cover their educational expenses.
+Students may choose to accept the Federal Direct Loans awarded to them to assist in covering their educational expenses.
 Types of aid offered include Direct Unsubsidized Stafford Loans and Graduate PLUS Loans.

-For student loan assistance, the contribution toward college costs expected from the student is calculated according to a federal mandated needs analysis system, which takes into account many factors representing the student's financial and family situation.
-Students must be enrolled half-time, a minimum of three (3) credit hours per semester in a program leading to a degree or academic certificate to receive financial aid.
+For student loan assistance, the contribution toward college costs expected from the student is calculated according to a federally mandated needs analysis system, which takes into account many factors representing the student's financial and family situation.
+Graduate students must be enrolled half-time, a minimum of three (3) credit hours per semester in a program leading to a degree or academic certificate to receive financial aid.
 Please note that all Direct Loans are loan money and must be repaid.

-Beginning July 1, 2012, graduate/professional students will only be eligible for Direct Unsubsidized Stafford Loans.
+Beginning July 1, 2012, graduate/professional students are no longer eligible for subsidized Stafford loans and only are eligible for Direct Unsubsidized Stafford Loans.
 Direct Unsubsidized Loans are not based on financial need and interest is charged during all periods.
-Students can borrow up to \$20,500 in Unsubsidized Stafford Loans each year.
+Students can borrow up to \$20,500 in Unsubsidized Stafford Loans each year depending on enrollment.